-The 81st Legislature created the Housing and Health Services Coordination Council through SB 1878.
-Its purpose is to increase the amount of service-enriched housing for seniors and people with disabilities; improve interagency understanding of housing and services and increase the number of staff in State housing and State health services agencies that are conversant in both housing and health care policies; and offer a continuum of home and community-based services that is affordable the target population.
-The Housing and Health Services Coordination Council includes 16 members including the Executive Director of TDHCA, eight members appointed by the Governor, and seven members appointed by State Agencies.
+SB 1878 of the 81st Legislature created the Housing and Health Services Coordination Council.
+This Council's purpose is to increase the amount of service-enriched housing for persons of all ages with disabilities; improve interagency understanding of housing and services and increase the number of staff in State housing and State health services agencies that are conversant in both housing and health care policies; and offer a continuum of home and community-based services that is affordable the target population.
+The HHSCC includes 16 members including the Executive Director of TDHCA, eight members appointed by the Governor, and seven members appointed by State Agencies.
 TDHCA provides clerical and advisory support.
-This Council's first report was submitted to the Governor and the Legislative Budget Board on September 1, 2010 and is available to the public on the TDHCA website at www.tdhca.state.tx.us.
+The Council is required to deliver a report of its findings and recommendations to the Governor and the Legislative Budget Board no later than August 1 of each even-numbered year.
+The 2012-2013 Biennial Plan was submitted on August 1, 2012 and is available to the public on the TDHCA website at www.tdhca.state.tx.us.